in Google Search Console on Blogger?

 - Choose the URL Prefix method

 Search Console treats each property as a separate unit.
-So even if the address looks identical, this counts as a new, clean property.
+So even if the address looks identical in humans eyes, this counts as a new, clean property in Google's eyes.

 - Automatic ownership verification